ryanbrennan12/dmiApp/README.md

  ```
  Server:

-  - Utilize a Node / Express server
+  [x] Utilize a Node / Express server
-  - contain an array of strings
+  [x] contain an array of strings
-  - Have one endpoint to fetch all strings
+  [x] Have one endpoint to fetch all strings
-  - Have one endpoint to prepend a new string to the array
+  [x] Have one endpoint to prepend a new string to the array

  Client:

-  - Have one page to display all strings stored on server.
+  [x] Have one page to display all strings stored on server.
-  - Have one page with UI to input a string and send to server.
+  [x] Have one page with UI to input a string and send to server.
-  - Allow a user to navigate between the two pages.
+  [x] Allow a user to navigate between the two pages.
-  - Not be fully styled, but should be laid out in a meaningful way.
+  [x] Not be fully styled, but should be laid out in a meaningful way.

   To include:
-  - React Router
+  [x] React Router
-  - Redux
+  [x] Redux
-  - Redux Saga
+  [x] Redux Saga
-  - Reselect
+  [ ]Reselect
-  - Styled Components - Use at least one styled component.
+  [x-] Styled Components - Use at least one styled component.
 The component must have a prop passed into the - Styled Component for conditional rendering.
-  - Unit Tests for one container
+  [x-] Unit Tests for one container
 ```

 ## 1.3.
 Usage